 The Quality of Service is one of the important considerations in any ATM network, since the network is expected to have copious bandwidth.
 But the Wireless ATM, dealing with the wireless media lacks in this respect and additionally has the disadvantage of having lossy channels.
 These make the QoS parameters difficult to be guaranteed in the wireless media.
 Specifying the parameters in the wireless channel for the QoS is one of the tasks for effectively handling the guarantees.
-In this section, a brief introduction to the parameters considered in the wireless for the wireless fo wireless ATM networks are talked about.
+In this section, a brief introduction to the parameters considered in the wired ATM networks is given and then the parameters for the wireless ATM networks are talked about.
 The service categories, the traffic parameters and the QoS parameters.